What are you inspired by?

 I had always been on the quest for a sharper line, a more clean composition a flatter surface.....a new way of working that was cutting away rather than adding layer by layer as textiles often is.
 I felt textiled out too and unable to get to that very accurate line I was after in any textile medium.
 I had always been inspired by Matisse’s’ cut outs for the dynamism and life that is so inherent in them but I was also increasingly aware of the work of artists such as Rob Ryan and Beatrice Coron.
 Their work inspired me, but also experimenting with stencils did too.
 In 2006, I cut some stencils to push paint though onto linen but found I loved the stencil more than the textiles!
 The penny dropped about paper cutting and so the journey started.

-I have always done individual buildings and views such a punts and bikes in Cambridge and iconic buildings in the town such as Senate House.
-In the last three years though, I have been drawn compulsively to landscape.
-I have always loved the countryside.
+I have always loved the countryside too though.
 I was brought up in a village so it feels very natural to be surrounded by nature, so that love has always been there.
-What’s happened in the last few years though is that my father passed away and that left me with no parents alive.
-That marks a different era in my life.
-He was a great country man and I often feel him around me in the air and the field.
-He has become part of the timelessness of the land and in that way the landscape inspires me because of its eternality.
+Landscapes inspire me because of their eternality.
 Nature always finds a way through.
 It’s relentless in its burgeoning, growing force.
 And when I draw or make art I plug into it at a very deep level.
 I love how geologists talk of “deep time”.
 I plug into my “deep time” of who I am and who I am in the context of my family and those who have passed on.

 Where do you work?

 I work in my studio in the garden.
-The window looks east, to the morning sun and it does stream in.
+The window looks east, to the morning sun and it really does stream in.
 I live in a house that has a very long thin garden and so my view is across the gardens and then to the landscape beyond.
 I can see the turret of Fairfield Hall, what was Three Counties Hospital.
-It’s like looking over to a Bavarian fairy castle.
-I have only been living here three months.
-I keep pinching myself its real as its so lovely.
-So much countryside to walk in and friendly, kind neighbours and village.
-I have lived in North Hertfordshire since 1993 but grew up in Winterslow, Wiltshire.
+It’s like looking over to a Bavarian fairy castle!
+I have lived in this area for a long time - about 25 years! but grew up in Winterslow, Wiltshire.

 What tools do you use?